sheffield-bioinformatics-core/periscope/README.md

 ## Custom Primers File
 Each line must be a primer entry with 5, tab-delimited, features:
-* Chrom - name for the chromosome entry on which the feature exists
+* Chrom - name for the reference sequence
-* Start - zero-based starting position of the primer in the chromosome
+* Start - zero-based starting position of the primer in the ref seq
-* End - one-based ending position of the primer in the chromosome
+* End - one-based ending position of the primer in the ref seq
-* Primer ID - ID of the primer, including the primer direction (LEFT or RIGHT)
+* Primer ID - ID of the primer, including the amplicon number (inbetween underscores) and the primer direction (LEFT or RIGHT)
 * Primer Pool - primer pool assignment

 Example primers.bed file: